 Conditions: 7/10, The best part about Louisquissett is the conditioning.
 While there are some bare spots on teeboxes and fairways, the majority of the course is in solid condition.
 I have especially high praise for the bentgrass greens, which are speedy and firm.

-Value: N/A, this is a private course.
-I got on through GolfNow on a “Hot Deal.”
+Value: N/A, This is a private course, but I got on through GolfNow on a “Hot Deal.”

 Tee Par Yardage Rating Slope